-During your stay you’ll enjoy wifi and all rooms come stocked with a Keurig coffee maker, Smart TV with WiFi, and mini-fridge.
+During your stay, you’ll enjoy free wifi.
+Additionally, all rooms come stocked with a Keurig coffee maker, Smart TV with wifi, and a mini-fridge.

-Valet parking is $18 + taxes per night with unlimited in and out privileges.
-There is a $100, non-refundable pet fee for dogs up to 50lbs (no more than two per room).
+Valet parking is $18 plus taxes per night with unlimited in and out privileges.
+There is a $100 non-refundable pet fee for dogs up to 50 lbs (no more than two per room).

-How to Get a Deal at the Read House Chattanooga
+How to Get a Deal at The Read House

 CARTA’s Downtown Electric Shuttle has a stop right outside The Read House.

-Relive the Roaring Twenties with modern-day amenities – and enjoy a stay saturated with fascinating history.
+Relive the Roaring Twenties with modern-day amenities – and enjoy a stay saturated with a fascinating history.